Proton Partners Cancer Treatment Center in Reading, which will cost £30 million, has begun construction under the leadership of Graham Construction.

 Once completed, this facility will be Proton Partners’ third in the UK and will help address increasing demand for proton beam therapy, a specialty cancer treatment that is currently unavailable in the country.

-Ivor Brown, senior project Manager at GRAHAM Construction, said: “This is our second project at the Thames Valley Science Park, the first being The Gateway Building, which is already on site.
+GRAHAM Construction’s senior project manager, Ivor Brown, said, “This is our second project in the Thames Valley Science Park, the first being The Gateway Building, which is already on site.

 Mike Moran, chief executive officer of Proton Partners, said: “We are delighted that our new centre will be built at the heart of one of the most exciting health and life sciences projects in Europe.

-David Gillham, executive director of Thames Valley Science Park, said: “Thames Valley Science Park is delighted to welcome Proton Partners to its growing community of innovation lead and technology based companies at this exciting new development.
+“Thames Valley Science Park is delighted to welcome Proton Partners to its growing community of innovation lead and technology based companies at this exciting new development,” said David Gillham, executive director of Thames Valley Science Park.

 “As well as bringing new healthcare technology to the south east of the UK.
-We are already exploring wider opportunities for collaboration with the University of Reading.”
+We are already exploring further potential for partnership with the University of Reading.”